Skip to main content

 The organisation and administration in higher education institutions essentially falls within the remit of the Länder.
 Basically, if necessary, with deviation in individual cases depending on the respective Land higher education act, higher education institutions are organised and administered as follows: Higher education institutions are governed either by a rector (or rector's body) or else by a president (or presidential body).
 The rector is elected from among the group of professors belonging to that institution, or selected from among external applicants.
 Anyone who has completed higher education and has the necessary career experience, notably in academic affairs or administration, may be nominated as a rector or president.
 Alongside the rector or president, higher education institutions have a chancellor who is the most senior administrative officer and is responsible for the budget.

 The basic organisational unit at higher education institutions is the department (Fachbereich), in some Länder also known as faculty (Fakultät).
 Without impinging on the responsibility of the composite central bodies (Kollegialorgane), it performs the duties of the higher education institution that fall within its remit.
 The Fachbereich is responsible for ensuring that its members and scientific establishments are able to carry out the functions entrusted to them.
 The Fachbereich council is responsible for all research and teaching issues.
-It is chaired by the Dekan (dean), who must be a professor with a seat on the council.
+It is chaired by the Dekan (dean), who is elected from among the professors of the department.
 Under recent laws the dean of a Fachbereich exercises a right of supervision and instruction over the professors of the department with regard to the fulfilment of teaching and examination commitments.

 Organisation and administration of the state-run Berufsakademien are not subject to the provisions of the Framework Act for Higher Education or the Higher Education Acts of the Länder, but are subject to the Berufsakademie laws of the Länder.
 Accordingly, the state-run Berufsakademien are predominantly managed by a board of trustees, expert committees and the director of the Studienakademie (study institution) offering the theoretical component of training.